Tiny possum could be Australia's first climate change victim

 Mountain Pygmy Possums have been a part of the Australian ecosystem for more than 25 million years, but only 2,000-2,600 are believed to remain in the wilds of the Snowy Mountains, a range that extends between New South Wales and Victoria states.

-"There's so many ways that a change in temperature can spell doom for these possums in those environments," said Michael Archer, a palaeontologist and naturalist at the University of New South Wales.
+"There's so many ways that a change in temperature can spell doom for these possums in those environments," said Michael Archer, a paleontologist and naturalist at the University of New South Wales.

 The possums, which grow up to 14 cm (5.5 inches) and weigh 10-50 grams (0.4-1.8 ounces), hibernate in rock piles for the six months of the year when snow blankets the mountains.